bemporad/jax-sysid/README.md

 model.group_lasso_x()
 model.fit(Ys, Us)
 ~~~
-Groups in this case are entries in A,B,C,x0 related to the same state.
+Groups in this case are entries in $A,B,C,x_0$ related to the same state.

-Group-Lasso can be also used to try reducing the number of inputs that are relevant in the model.
+Group-Lasso can be also used to try to reduce the number of inputs that are relevant in the model.
 You can do this as follows:

 ~~~python
 model.loss(rho_x0=1.e-3, rho_th=1.e-2, tau_g=0.15)
 model.group_lasso_u()
 model.fit(Ys, Us)
 ~~~
-Groups in this case are entries in B,D related to the same input.
+Groups in this case are entries in $B,D$ related to the same input.

 **jax-sysid** also supports multiple training experiments.
 In this case, the sequences of training inputs and outputs are passed as a list of arrays.
 For example, if three experiments are available for training, use the following command: